Ezequiel Duran Player Props: Rangers vs. Yankees

-The Texas Rangers, including Ezequiel Duran (batting .371 in his past 10 games, with three doubles, a home run, a walk and eight RBI), take on starter Jhony Brito and the New York Yankees at Globe Life Field, Saturday at 7:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.394 batting average in his past 10 games), take on starting pitcher Nestor Cortes Jr. and the New York Yankees at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Yankees.
+In his previous game, he notched a home run while going 2-for-3 against the Yankees.

 Ezequiel Duran Game Info & Props vs. the Yankees